alu3n/HoudiniPathTracer/Documentation/DevelopmentDocumentation.md

 **`/Sources`**
 This folder contains source code for the plugin itself.

+### Data transfer
+#### Houdini -> Plugin
+The plugin is represented in Houdini as a ROP (Rendering Operator) node, whose parameters are treated as input to the plugin.
+The parameters are combination of numeric parameters and links to builtin Houdini nodes.

+Once user presses the render button, those nodes are processed and transformed into scene elements.
+If the conversion was succesful scene is then rendered - this is done in `RenderInterface.cpp`.

+#### Plugin -> Houdini
+During rendering renderer progressively improves rendered image, which is displayed to MPlay window.
+Implementation of this can be seen in `RenderWindow.cpp`

 ### Resources
 Resources used during implementation are the following lectures and books.
 #### Books